polyformproject/license-development/Small-Business.md

 ## Copyright License

-The licensor grants you a copyright license for the software to do everything you might do with the software that would otherwise infringe the licensor's copyright in it for any permitted purpose.
+The licensor grants you a copyright license for the software to do everything you might do with the software that would otherwise infringe the licensor's copyright in it.

 ## Notices